helpyio/helpy/README.md

 - Bring back labels (tag) functionality for discussions.
 This is partially there now, but is not in the UI yet.
 - Multiple agent/admin roles (basic version stubbed in already)
 - Social Media integration (sharing of topics, replies, etc.)
-- Omniauth login, with import of user avatars (almost done)
 - Some kind of rules capability linked to tagging, etc.
 - Pull GA stats into an internal dashboard
 - Dynamic/Behavioral Personalization